practicalli/clojure-web-services/app-servers/atom-based-restart.md

 # Atom based restart
 A Clojure atom is used to hold a reference to a running server instance.

+An atom is a mutable container that holds any type of value.
+The value in the atom is immutable.
+The atom is mutable, but only with specific functions, avoiding locking issues often arising with mutable values.

+* `swap!` the current value in the atom using a function to create a new value
+* `reset!` the current value in the atom with a specific value
+* `deref` or `@` returns the value contained within the atom

 {% tabs jetty="Jetty", httpkit="Http-kit Server" %}

 {% content "jetty" %}
+`(defonce app-server-instance (atom nil))` defines a Clojure atom with the intial value of `nil`.  `defonce` is used instead of `def` to prevent the reference to the app-server being over-written by re-evaluating the namespace.

-The app-server starts when the application starts, as the `app-server-start` is called from `-main` once the port value has been taken from either an argument to `-main`, an operating system `$PORT` environment variable or the default 8080.
+The `-main` function determines an HTTP port value, from either an argument, an operating system `$PORT` environment variable or using the default 8888 value.

-In REPL driven development, `(def server (-main 8080))` to start the application server and create a symbol pointing to the server instance.
-Shut down the server `(.stop server)` will stop the server.
+`-main` calls  `app-server-start` which starts the app server and resets the value of the atom with a reference to that instance.

+`(.stop @app-server-instance)` uses the instance reference to stop the server.  `app-server-stop` function check to see if a running instance exists and if so, stops the server.

+The REPL is still running, so the server can be started by calling `(-main)` or `(app-server-start 8888)`.

+`app-server-restart` is a convenience function that stops and starts the application server, meaning the developer only needs to evaluate `(app-server-restart)`

+## Code example

 ```clojure
 (ns practicalli.example-webapp